Psalms For Life

 Praise YHWH!

-This psalm, the inspiration for St. Francis’ “Canticle to the Sun,” issues the third of the Psalter’s last five calls to praise YHWH, Lord of all.
+This psalm, the inspiration for St. Francis’s “Canticle to the Sun,” issues the third of the Psalter’s last five calls to praise YHWH, Lord of all.
 Evoking Genesis 1, it begins by calling everything in the heavens to praise God: his angel armies, sun, moon, stars, and the rain-filled cloud-seas he created.
 We moderns consider such things as stars and clouds mute, inanimate objects.
-But the psalmist knows that, since God fires the sun, moves the clouds, and holds all the elements together, they’re all alive with the glory of God.
-They all ascribe greatness and power to him moment-by-moment.
+But the psalmist knows better.
+Since God fires the sun, moves the clouds, and holds all the elements together, they’re all alive with his glory, ascribing greatness and majesty to him, moment-by-moment.

-The psalm’s second half brings in the earthly chorus: oceans, forces of nature, land forms, flora and fauna, and all earth’s peoples.
-The storm winds so beyond our control even today unfailingly obey God’s every word.
-Indeed, everything he’s created ascribes glory to him by doing what he created it to do.
+The second half of the psalm brings in the earthly chorus: oceans, forces of nature, land forms, flora and fauna, along with all earth’s peoples.
+The storm winds that, even today, are so beyond our control unfailingly obey God’s every word.
+Indeed, everything he’s created ascribes glory to him by doing just what he created it to do.
 Thus, as choirmaster, the psalmist cues humankind—earth’s most powerful people included—to join the rest of creation in ascribing glory to God without restraint.

-The psalm ends with a declaration that YHWH has raised up the horn of the Israelites who love him, their horn, surprisingly, being their praise of God.
-That is, his people’s strength, dignity, fame, and joy all lie in their dedication to honor God as he deserves.
+The psalm ends with a declaration that YHWH has raised up the horn of those Israelites who love him—their horn, surprisingly, being their praise of God.
+That is, his people’s strength, dignity, fame, and joy all lie in their dedication to give God the honor and glory he deserves.

-When you came to reign over your creation, Jesus, we all—Gentile and Jew alike—rejected you as king.
-But your unfailing love overcame our hate and won you the name above every name.
-Lord, let me glimpse more of your glory so that I may wholeheartedly join creation in worshipping you.
+I glory in your creation’s majesty, Jesus.
+Yet when you came to reign over it, we all—Gentile and Jew alike—rejected you.
+But your love overcame our hate and won you the name above every name.
+Lord, let me glimpse your glory so I may wholeheartedly join creation in worshipping you.
 Amen.

 Join together in praising YHWH’s name